Oirase-21/Oirase-21/README.md

 - 👀 I’m interested in Anime, Videogames, technology, and Cars just to give a very broad description.

-- 🌱 I’m currently learning Cyber Security while continuing to expand my knowledge in java.
+- 🌱 I’m currently learning Cyber Security while continuing to expand my knowledge in java, python, and SQL

 - 📫 How to reach me ...
-Email: Dbrown26@nyit.edu Phone: 6462560916
+Email: Debrown965@gmail.com

 - I am mainly using my github as proof of work and projects done.